bertlr/vplotter/README.md

 - baselength : the distance between the stepper motors in mm, see the image.
 - z_up    :    a value for the servo motor to lift the pen (1 - 100)
 - z_down  :    a value for the servo motro to move down the pen (1 - 100)
-- steps   :    the count of steps to move the cord at 1mm:
+- steps   :    the count of steps to move the cord at 1 mm:

     1600 / circumference of the pulley